mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``tsp``

-    The transient stability program that models power system network distrubances and affects on power system dynamnics include key data points like generator rotor angle.
-This tool can be used to evaluate short term (seconds/minutes) affects of these disturbances.
+    The transient stability command line program.
+It models power system network distrubances and affects on power system dynamnics including key data points like generator rotor angle.
+This tool can be used to evaluate short term (on order of seconds) affects of these disturbances.

   ``ipfnet``